Keboo/MSBuilding/Demo2/README.md

 ```

 ## Points of interest
 The most important concept in this demo is the [target ordering](https://learn.microsoft.com/visualstudio/msbuild/target-build-order?WT.mc_id=DT-MVP-5003472) that occurs by setting the BeforeTargets/AfterTargets attributes.
-In addtion, take note of the `DefaultTargets` and `InitialTargets` specified on the root Project element.
+In addition, take note of the `DefaultTargets` and `InitialTargets` specified on the root Project element.

 You may notice that when running `dotnet build` you see the output "Initialized CSC" twice.
 This is because the default behavior of `dotnet build` is to first call the "Restore" target, then call the "Build" target.
 If you wish to disable the first call, you can append `--no-build` to the `dotnet build` command.